NeoSchema Reference Guide

 :param set_dict: A dictionary of field name/values to create/update the node's attributes

-(note: blanks ARE allowed in the keys)
+(note: blanks ARE allowed within the keys)

 :param drop_blanks: If True, then any blank field is interpreted as a request to drop that property